We want to involve citizens, customers and partners to interact and do things together with us.

 We help our customers to save energy.

-During 2019, we provided information about energy, its sensible use and the energy sector to about 4,700 people at our Energy Gallery and at power plants (3,500 in 2018).
+During 2020, we provided information about energy, its sensible use and the energy sector to about 1,200 people at our Energy Gallery and at power plants.
+During the coronavirus pandemic, the Energy Gallery was closed and no outside visitors were received at the power plants.
+During the period, we implemented virtual visits for about 400 people (a total of 4,700 visits in 2019).